Andrei Chikatilo: Confession

 In describing his victims, Chikatilo falsely referred to them as "déclassé elements" whom he would lure to secluded areas before killing.
-In many instances, particularly (though not exclusively) with his male victims, Chikatilo stated he would bind the victims' hands behind their back with a length of rope before he would proceed to kill them.
+In many instances, particularly (though not exclusively) with his male victims, Chikatilo stated he would bind the victims' hands behind their backs with a length of rope before he would proceed to kill them.
 He would typically inflict a multitude of knife wounds upon the victim; initially inflicting shallow knife wounds to the chest area before inflicting deeper stab and slash wounds—usually thirty to fifty in total—before proceeding to eviscerate the victim as he writhed atop his or her body until he achieved orgasm.
 Chikatilo had, he stated, become adept at avoiding the spurts of blood from his victims' bodies as he inflicted the knife wounds and eviscerations upon them, and would regularly sit or squat beside his victims until their hearts had stopped beating, adding that the victims' "cries, the blood and the agony gave me relaxation and a certain pleasure."

 When questioned as to why most of his later victims' eyes had been stabbed or slashed, but not enucleated as his earlier victims' eyes had been, Chikatilo stated that he had initially believed in an old Russian superstition that the image of a murderer is left imprinted upon the eyes of the victim.
 However, he stated, in "later years", he had become convinced this was simply an old wives' tale and he had ceased to gouge out the eyes of his victims.

-Chikatilo also informed Kostoyev he had often tasted the blood of his victims, to which he stated he "felt chills" and "shook all over".
+Chikatilo also informed Kostoyev that although he was not homosexual, a male victim offered the same arousing bloodletting as a female via his mutilations and that he had often tasted the blood of his victims, to which he stated he "felt chills" and "shook all over".
 He also confessed to tearing at victims' genitalia, lips, nipples and tongues with his teeth.
 In several instances, Chikatilo would cut or bite off the tongue of his victim as he performed his eviscerations, then—either at or shortly after the point of death—run around the body as he held the tongue aloft in one hand.
 Although he also admitted that he had chewed upon the excised uterus of his female victims and the testicles of his male victims, he stated he had later discarded these body parts.
 Nonetheless, Chikatilo did confess to having swallowed the nipples and tongues of some of his victims.